 Seeking and finding help

-If you need help, it is still best to talk to friends and family.
-If you feel uncomfortable or too embarrassed to go this route, you can find help at these SM-specific contact points.
+If you need help, it’s still best to talk to friends and family.
+If you find it uncomfortable or too embarrassing to go this route, you can find help through BDSM-specific resources online.